 Extensive performance recording: 50 plus years of it.
-Everything is weighed at weaning and again 6 to 7 weeks later, eye muscle scanning for close on 10 years now and of course fertility recording.
+Everything is weighed at weaning and again 6 to 7 weeks later, eye muscle scanning for close on 10 years now.
 All this allows us to breed and bring to you a sound, high growth and high meat yielding ram that matures eearly ie the first lambs to the works (the uniqueness of a southdown).

 All flocks SIL performance recorded: We upload and download all our data ourselves and, as such, I can produce a report on my Southdown rams tailor made to the client’s needs if required.
 If anyone has any special needs, let me know I will ensure the appropriate report is readily available to you.
 You also have the actual data relevant to all the BVs provided.

-Sires DNA profiled for footrot and cold tolerance: We have been testing all sires for the last 8 years with most sires at the top end of the scale.
+Sires DNA profiled for footrot and cold tolerance: We have been testing all sires for the last 10 years at least with most sires at the top end of the scale.

 Pocket Pc: This rides in the bike, everything is tagged at birth (not left till tailing or on an unreliable Dna test).
 Any poor mothers, poor milkers, poor constitution, assisted lambing etc is recorded on the Pocket PC and later uploaded to the computer.
 This translates into reliable SIL figures (as accurate pedigrees) and this accurate recording allows me to be confident that I only retain genuine easy care sheep as any problem sheep are accurately recorded and can’t slip through the system.